 A: They are Usually Short, Executed in terms of Minutes, Hours, or Days.

 8. Q. Para 6.
 What is a Battle?

-A: Because the Enemy Changes and Adapts to Friendly Moves during the Planning, Preparation, and Execution of an Operation, there is No Guarantee that Tactics which worked in one Situation will work Again
+A: Because the Enemy Changes and Adapts to Friendly Moves during the Planning, Preparation, and Execution of an Operation.

 A: Because Combat is Characterized by Violent Death, Friction, Uncertainty, and Chance.